ParallelMaths/parallel/pages/8-04-infinite-hotel.md

 This clip will be our last time of dipping our toes into chaos.
 It shows three dots that are all following the exact same mathematical formula for plotting their positions.
 They start off in almost the same position – they are pretty much right on top of each other – so as they move they seemed to follow a single path and leave the same trace.
 But, as you should remember, chaos describes things that start off in a similar way, but which end up behaving very differently.
 Bear in mind the following questions before you watch the clip.

 ::: problem id=2_1 marks=1
 __2.1.__ The three dots are different colours – red, blue and green.
-When do the dots start to diverge (which means they started to move apart)?
+When do the dots start to diverge (which means they have started to move apart)?

 * [ ] Roughly 40 seconds
 * [ ] Roughly 43 seconds